Part Two

 The Five Rules of Engagement

 To improve the understanding of how Managed Services can help support business growth, ProcureAbility is presenting “Mastering Managed Procurement Services.”
-In this Insights series, we’re providing a comprehensive introduction to the world of procurement Managed Services, exploring how this scaled model can play a pivotal role in your procurement success strategy and long-term growth.
+In this Insights series, we provide a comprehensive introduction to procurement Managed Services, exploring how this model supports procurement success and long-term growth.

-In the first installment of this series, we delved into how a procurement Managed Services provider can help you transform your operations.
-In this second part, we conclude the series by providing a five-step, actionable roadmap to help you think through where to start and how to effectively develop your relationship with a Managed Services provider.
+In the first installment of this series, we explored how a Managed Services provider can help transform procurement operations.
+This second and final part provides a five-step, actionable roadmap to help you identify where to begin and how to build an effective relationship with a Managed Services provider.

-To make the most of your partnership with a procurement Managed Services provider, you’ll first need to think strategically about the role the provider will play within your organization.
+Maximizing your partnership with a procurement Managed Services provider requires a strategic approach to defining their role within your organization.
 You should start by developing clear objectives and an understanding of how your organization could utilize and benefit from such a partnership, what qualities and capabilities your provider should have, what types of engagements might be best to start with, and how your relationship may evolve over time.
 The following five steps provide a roadmap to an optimal Managed Services provider partnership.

 1. Develop your organizational requirements

 Effective service providers function as strategic partners to a company’s procurement team.
-They seamlessly integrate by understanding needs, goals, and strategies, aligning their services offerings with broader business objectives.
-This ensures that the revamped procurement process supports strategic goals throughout the organization.
+They integrate seamlessly by understanding needs, goals, and strategies, aligning their service offerings with broader business objectives.
+This ensures the procurement function supports enterprise-wide goals.

-A strong partnership helps reach organizational goals through teamwork, clear communication, transparency, ongoing improvement, and shared values.
-By executing effectively, external Managed Services partners add value to the organization by improving important processes such as purchasing standards and introducing innovative concepts.
+A strong partnership depends on teamwork, clear communication, transparency, continuous improvement, and shared values.
+When executed effectively, Managed Services partners add measurable value by improving processes such as purchasing standards and introducing innovative concepts.

 Questions to consider at this formative stage include: